top of page

 1. Rinse the soybeans thoroughly, rubbing them together, and change the water at least three times.

-It's important that the beans absorb water all the way through.
+This allows the beans to absorb water all the way through.

 1. The beans are ready when they have more than doubled in size, and the centre is evenly hydrated when split open, there should be no darker core remaining.

-Drain and refill with fresh water to the beans are just covered.
+Drain, transfer the beans to the pot and fill with fresh water until the beans are just covered.

-In a pot: Bring to the boil, then simmer gently for about 3 hours.
+• In a saucepan on a hob: Bring to the boil, then simmer gently for about 3 hours.
+If the water level drops and the beans rise above the surface, add more water.

-In a pressure cooker: Cook on "Beans" setting, or at high pressure for 5–10 minutes, then stop cooking and wait until the pressure releases naturally.
+• In a pressure cooker: Cook on "Beans" setting, or at high pressure for 10-12 minutes, then remove from heat and wait until the pressure releases naturally.

-Tip: The cooking water is rich in nutrients like vitamin B and saponin.
+Tip: The cooking water is full of goodness like vitamin B and antioxidant.
 It makes a lovely, mild stock for soups or noodles — don't throw it away!

 • Use a food processor

-• Use a meat mincer (hand or electric) — ideal if you plan to make miso regularly
+• Use a meat mincer (manual or electric) — ideal if you plan to make miso regularly

-Shape the miso mixture into firm balls, pressing tightly to remove any air.
+1. Shape the miso mixture into firm balls, pressing tightly to remove any air.
 This step is important to prevent air pockets, which can lead to mould growth.
-Press them firmly into the resealable bag, 1-2 balls each time.

 Remove as much air as possible before sealing the bag.